VIDA-NYU/ache/docs/data-formats.rst

 Currently, following message formats are supported:

  * ``JSON``: A JSON object using same schema defined in the :ref:`FILES <dataformat-files>` data format.
- * ``CDR31``: A JSON object formatted using the Memex CDR v3.1 format.
-Image objects are currently not supported.
  * ``ELASTIC``: A JSON object with the same fields described int the :ref:`ELATICSEARCH <dataformat-elasticsearch>` data format.